BenOkwara/Triangle-Tracker/README.md

-|# Triangle-Tracker
+|TRIANGLE-TRACKER
 |----------------------------------------------------------------------------------------------------------------------------
-|A web app that evaluates a types of triangles keyed in, in the App
+|A web app that evaluates a types of triangles keyed in, in the App.